Daeymien/SmartBuff_Unofficial/README.md

 # SmartBuff_Unofficial
-Unofficial version for WoW 8.0.1 BfA Pre-Patch
+Unofficial version for WoW 8.0.1

 Created by Aeldra (EU-Proudmoore)
 Updated by Zwixx